Updated on December 25, 2022 by Sarina Tariq

-As I understand it there are two types of tape measurements – metric measurements and imperial measurements
+As I understand it, there are two types of tape measurements – metric and imperial.

 Metric measurement markings represent measurements in centimeters and millimeters and meters.

 Imperial measurement markings represent measurements in inches and feet and fractions of inches.